Superbition/Celestte-Docs/docs/using_polyel/middleware.md

 ];
 ```

-<div class="noteMsg">All Middleware that you create within your application are preloaded and defined during the server boot process, making them available straight away, and speeding up requests.</div>
+<div class="noteMsg">All Middleware that you create within your application are preloaded and defined during the server boot process, making them available straight away, and speeding up requests.
+Middleware which is defined inside your HTTP Kernel is also pre-processed during server boot time and automatically optimised and cached, meaning sorting and conversions don’t happen during the request cycle.</div>

 ### Attaching Middleware to a Route